bktujwol/social_bar/readme.txt

 === Social Bar ===
 Contributors: ujw0l
-Tags: Social Media,Social Networking, Widget,Social Bar, Facebook, Twitter, LinkedIn, Google Plus, Follow Requires at least: 2.8	+
+Tags: Social, Media,Social Networking, Widget,share, Facebook, Twitter, LinkedIn, Google Plus, Follow, ,share post Requires at least: 2.8	+
 Tested up to: 4.9
-Stable tag: 1.2.0
+Stable tag: 2.0.0
 License: GPLv2

-Plugin to display Facebook, Twitter, Google Plus and LinkedIn as widget	on sidebar or footer.
+Plugin to display Facebook, Twitter, Pinterest,Google Plus and LinkedIn as widget	on sidebar or footer, where vistor can share page as well as visit you social media profile  .

 == Description ==

-Plugin lets you to display Facebook, Twitter, Google Plus and LinkedIn on as widget on sidebar and with the theme that supports sidebar or Footer
+Plugin lets you to display Facebook, Twitter,Pinterest, Google Plus and LinkedIn on as widget on sidebar and with the theme that supports sidebar or Footer

-It is very light weight and doesn't use too many javascript codes, just gives user options to Follow Share using Endpoint.
+It is very light weight and doesn't use any javascript codes, just gives user options to Follow Share using Endpoint, no API key needed.